cisco-open/stated-workflow/README.md

 ```
 This type of update, where you read a value, mutate it, write it back is a classic example of the
 [lost-update problem](https://medium.com/@bindubc/distributed-system-concurrency-problem-in-relational-database-59866069ca7c#:~:text=Lost%20Update%20Problem%3A&text=In%20simple%20words%2C%20when%20two,update%20of%20the%20first%20transaction.).
-Each of the concurrent pipeline invocations have updated the array, but they have each updated it with the value they read
+Each of the concurrent pipeline invocations read the array, update it in memory, and write the result.
-and their change appended to it.
-The problem is they all read, concurrently, the initial value which is an empty array.
+The problem is they all read, concurrently, the same initial value which is an empty array.
 You can see below that using a naive update strategy to update `rebelForces` results in only one of the 10 names
 appearing in the array.
 ```json ["$count(data)=1"]